AsadK47/CV/README.md

 A recent graduate from **Makers Academy**, looking for a role where I can consolidate and extend my programming knowledge, while also gaining exposure to product management and business strategy.

-Previously working in finance and retail has left me with the ability to a view a company from a fiscal perspective and allows me to empathise from a customer, shareholders and clients viewpoint.
+Previously working in finance and retail has left me with the ability to a view a company from a fiscal perspective and allows me to empathise from a customer, shareholders and client's viewpoint.

-**Tech Skills** : Ruby, Ruby on Rails, Git, Javascript, HTML, CSS, Sass, React, node.js, express, Jasmine, Capybara, RSpec
+**Tech Skills**: Ruby, Ruby on Rails, Git, Javascript, HTML, CSS, Sass, React, node.js, express, Jasmine, Capybara, RSpec

 ## Projects